viveksood97/ENPM661_Project3_Phase1/phase3/README.md

 ```
 ##### Enter start and goal positions and the code will find a path and start the animation depicting the path.

+To save the video uncomment line 387: ani.save('animation.mp4')

 ### Part 2: A* algorithm: Simulation in Gazebo using ros